nguyenmp/SexInfoInstall/README.md

 XAMPP is downloaded and installed to `/opt/lampp/`

-The SexInfo project folder is under `/opt/lampp/htdocs/`
+The SexInfo project folder is in the folder `sexinfo` next to the install script.
+There is a symbolic link from `/opt/lampp/htdocs/sexinfo` to `./sexinfo`.